La Mesa, California: Back to the 50s Car Show

 The Back to the '50s Car Show is an annual summer event where classic car enthusiasts come to display their vehicles.
 The event is held every Thursday evening during the months of June through August in La Mesa Village along La Mesa Boulevard.
 Admission to the event is free.

 Sundays At Six

 Sundays At Six is a free concert series that is offered every year in the months of June and July.
-For six Sundays, free concerts are performed in Harry Griffen Park from 6pm to 7pm.
+For six Sundays, free concerts are performed in Harry Griffen Park from 6 pm to 7 pm.
 The concerts began in 2002 after being conceived by then-city councilman Mark Arapostathis and assistant city manager Yvonne Garrett along with members of the community.
 They are organized by the La Mesa Arts Alliance and sponsored by the Boys & Girls Clubs of East County Foundation.

 Other events

-Other annual events include Christmas in the Village, and Antique Street Fair.
+Other annual events include Holiday in the Village, Trick-or-Treating in La Mesa Village, and the raising of the Pride flag at La Mesa City Hall to mark Pride Month each June.